lowendguru/todoly-tests/README.md

 See the /docs folder to find more detailed documents including:
 - Test plan
 - Defects report
-- Evidence of defects and of suite execution under /docs/evidence
+- Evidence of defects is in /docs/evidence
+- Video evidence of the test suite execution is in /docs/evidence

 # Automated Test Suite